-Confirmation Class (6th graders and others): Confirmation refers to the decision a person makes to respond to God’s grace with intentional commitment, publicly reaffirming his or her baptismal vows before the congregation.
+Confirmation Class (6th graders and others): Confirmation is the decision a person makes to respond to God’s grace with intentional commitment, publicly reaffirming his or her baptismal vows before the congregation.
 Confirmands learn about the meaning of Christian faith; the history and teachings of The United Methodist Church; and an explanation of the baptismal and membership vows they will be professing.
-Meets in the prayer room upstairs.
-Class runs from August to May.
+Meets in the McCleskey Center Sunday mornings 9:30am-10:30am.

 A ministry for grades 7 to 12.
-We eat a snack lunch, play games, discuss contemporary issues in relation to scripture, and pray together.
+Youth eat a snack lunch, play games, discuss contemporary issues in relation to scripture, and pray together.

 The youth volunteer their time to serve God in partnership with various organizations.
-In the past, we have done mission with the North Texas Food Bank, AIDS Interfaith Network, Wesley Rankin Community Center, Amigos Days, and Juliette Fowler among others.
+In the past, students have done mission with the North Texas Food Bank, AIDS Interfaith Network, Wesley Rankin Community Center, Amigos Days, and Juliette Fowler Communities, among others.

-Once per month, we have events such as a talent show, roller skating, whirlyball, Christmas party, etc. Contact Christina @ Christina.email@example.com to find out more.
+Once per month, students have events such as a talent show, roller skating, whirlyball, farm days, and seasonal parties.

 Civil Rights Bus Tour

-Every other year during Martin Luther King Jr. weekend, our youth group partners with other youth groups in the conference and travels on a bus to multiple civil rights sites and learns about the history of the civil rights movement in the U.S.
+Every other year during Martin Luther King Jr. weekend, Grace's youth partner with other youth groups in the conference and travels on a bus to multiple civil rights sites and learns about the history of the civil rights movement in the U.S.

 During the last weekend of January, the youth attend a conference-wide camp in Bridgeport, Texas where they bond with other youth groups in small groups, worship, and recreational activities.

-On the third Sunday of May, the youth lead the congregation in worship.
+On a Sunday in May, the youth lead the congregation in worship.

 Summer Swim N’ Scripture

-Beginning in July, we have our Grace Youth program at different church members’ homes with pools.
+Beginning in July, Grace's Youth visit different church members’ homes with pools.

 Every year, the youth take an out-of-state mission trip to experience serving God in a different environment.
-We have been to Alabama, Tennessee, Colorado, Illinois, and Florida.
+The youth have been to Alabama, Tennessee, Colorado, Illinois, and Florida.
 Missions have included children’s programming, soup kitchens, food banks, park restoration, home repair, etc.

 Back to School Retreat

-In August, we spend a weekend at the lake to get closer to God and prepare ourselves for another school year.
-Activities include sea doos, fishing, boating, tubing, etc.
+In August, Grace youth spend a weekend at a lake to get closer to God and prepare for another school year.
+Activities include fishing, boating, and tubing, as well as prayer and fellowship.